dhhyi/travel-packlist/README.md

 ### Development with Devcontainer

-Provided, you have Docker installed, I recommend using VSCode with the included devcontainer for development.
+Provided you have Docker installed, I recommend using VSCode with the included devcontainer for development.
 Simply open the workspace in VSCode and (you probably will be prompted to) re-open the workspace in the devcontainer.
 This will set up a development environment with all necessary tools and extensions installed.